- Code ENGN4627

 - Areas of interest Engineering

-Learning Outcomes1.
-Be familiar with the history, concept development and key components of robotics technologies.
+- Discuss the history, concepts and key components of robotics technologies.

-3. Understand and able to analyse and solve problems in spatial coordinate representation and spatial transformation, robot locomotion design, kinematics, motion control, localization and mapping, navigation and path planning.
+- Analyse and solve problems in spatial coordinate representation and spatial transformation, robot locomotion, kinematics, motion control, localization and mapping, navigation and path planning.

-4. Be able to apply and demonstrate the learned knowledge and skills in practical robotics laboratories and experiments.
+- Apply and demonstrate the learned knowledge and skills in practical robotics applications.